sebllns/kmhelpers/docs/commands/index.md

 # Command Reference

 kmhelpers commands cover the full k-mer index lifecycle: build indices from raw sequences, then query them.
 Most workflows only need three top-level commands — `design`, `build`, and `query`.
+Click on any command below to see its full options, inputs/outputs, examples, and additional information.

 ## Main Pipeline